+MPOL_DEFAULT

-MPOL_DEFAULT This is the default where memory pages are allocated from memory local to the current CPU, provided that memory is available.
+This is the default where memory pages are allocated from memory local to the current CPU, provided that memory is available.
 This is the policy that is used whenever a task or its children have not specified a specific memory policy.
 You can explicitly set the MPOL_DEFAULT policy as the task-wide memory policy or for a virtual memory area within a task that is set to a different task-wide memory policy.

+MPOL_BIND

-MPOL_BIND This is a strict policy that restricts memory allocation to only the nodes specified in a nodemask at the time this policy is set.
+This is a strict policy that restricts memory allocation to only the nodes specified in a nodemask at the time this policy is set.
 Pages are allocated only from the specified node(s) and page allocations can fail even when memory is available in other nodes not in the bind nodemask.
+When this type of page allocation failure occurs, the process, all of its children and all threads that share the same address space will be terminated by the kernel with SIGKILL signal(s).
 This policy provides more certainty as to which node(s) pages are allocated from than the other memory policies.

-Note that the only way to guarantee that all future memory allocations for a process will be to local memory is to set both the CPU affinity and MPOL_BIND policy to a single CPU.
+Note that the only way to guarantee that all future memory allocations for a process will be to local memory is to set both the CPU affinity and MPOL_BIND policy to a single CPU or to a set of CPUs that all reside in the same NUMA node.

+MPOL_PREFERRED

-MPOL_PREFERRED This policy sets a preferred (single) node for allocation.
+This policy sets a preferred (single) node for allocation.
 The kernel will try to allocate pages from this node first and use other nodes when the preferred node is low on free memory.

+MPOL_INTERLEAVE

-MPOL_INTERLEAVE This policy interleaves (in a round-robin fashion) allocations to the nodes specified in the nodemask.
+This policy interleaves (in a round-robin fashion) allocations to the nodes specified in the nodemask.
 This optimizes for bandwidth instead of latency.
 To be effective, the memory area should be fairly large.